ptycho/ptypy/docs/source/userguide/understanding_the_report.md

 Any pixel with the value zero in this map is never seen by the probe at any of the scan positions.
 Hence there can not be any meaningful information in these pixels.
-Any piel with the value of 1 in he view coverage map is only ever covered by the probe at one single scan position.
+Any pixel with the value of 1 in he view coverage map is only ever covered by the probe at one single scan position.
 Without any redundancy in the measurment, the value of these pixels in the reconstruction is also not very trustworthy.
 Pixels with a high number get updated from many different scan positions and thus have a higher chance at a high fidelity reconstruction.